anthonyn4/PalaceBot/README.md

 <br>
 ~~An example would be 'music play mood lil uzi' or 'music next'.~~
 <br><br>
 Works but suffers from a memory leak so it is disabled for the time being.
-You can enable it at your own discretion by uncommenting https://github.com/anthonyn4/MusicBot/blob/0c1549d9e5b9c5d88d67301373319ca6f5c4c9b3/main.js#L65-L78
+You can enable it at your own discretion by uncommenting https://github.com/anthonyn4/PalaceBot/blob/08ca7107076e9cb8234fdc722ee9f10fb46322b0/main.js#L31 and https://github.com/anthonyn4/PalaceBot/blob/08ca7107076e9cb8234fdc722ee9f10fb46322b0/main.js#L65-L79
 ### Commands
 | Commands | Description |
 | --- | --- |